Foreign fighters in the Bosnian War: Consequences

 The foreign mujahideen were required to leave the Balkans under the terms of the 1995 Dayton Agreement, but a few stayed.
 The U.S. State Department and SFOR official from allied military intelligence estimated that no more than 200 foreign-born militants actually stayed and lived in Bosnia in 2001.
 In September 2007, 50 of these individuals had their citizenship status revoked.
 Since then 100 more individuals have been prevented from claiming citizenship rights.
 250 more were under investigation, while the body which is charged to reconsider the citizenship status of the foreign volunteers in the Bosnian War, including Christian fighters from Russia and Western Europe, states that 1,500 cases will eventually be examined.

 During the Bosnian war, instances of Mujahideen units perpetrating war crimes, including the killing, torture and beheading of Serbian and Croat civilians and soldiers have been documented.
+However no indictment was issued by the ICTY's investigators and prosecutors against them.
+Two Bosnian Army commanding officers were indicted on the basis of command responsibility.
+The indictment in the cases of Bosnian Army officers Amir Kubura and Enver Hadžihasanović concerned a number of events involving the mujahideen.
+Both were ultimately acquitted on all counts related to the incidents involving the mujahideen.
+However, Hadžihasanović served two years after it was found that Bosnian units under his command had abused prisoners.
+In the judgment, the judges concluded that the Mujahideen were responsible for execution of 4 Croatian civilians in the village of Miletići in April 1993, inhumanely treating POWs and killing one at the Orašac camp in October 1993, damaged and vandalized the Guča Gora Monastery in June 1993 and also the Church of St. John the Baptist in Travnik.

 During the trial of Rasim Delić, the judges concluded that the prosecution had proven that more than 50 Serbs captured during the Battle for Vozuća had been killed in the Kamenica camp by the Mujahideen.
 Though the judges agreed Delić had effective control over the El Mujahideen unit, he was acquitted from its responsibility since ICTY concluded that he didn't possess enough information to stop them.
 He was also acquitted from the charge of not saving 24 Croat POWs from being executed and injured by the Mujahideen since the prosecution couldn't prove he had already assumed the position of Chief of Staff of the ARBiH to which he was appointed to the same day.
 The judges concluded that the prosecution had proven that the Mujahideen from July to August 1995 had treated 12 Serbian POWs detained first in the village of Livada and then the Kamenica camp, inhumanely and had killed three of them.
 Delić was sentenced to three years in prison for not stopping it.
 An Iraqi mujahideen Abduladhim Maktouf was convicted for abducting Croat civilians of Travnik in 1993.
 He was ultimately handed a prison term of three years.